bugzilla/bugzilla.github.io/contributing/developer.md

 ### Cross-Platform Compatibility

-  - Bugzilla supports \*nix platforms, and both ActiveState Perl and cygwin on Win32 platforms.
+  - Bugzilla supports \*nix platforms, and ActiveState Perl, Strawberry Perl, and cygwin on Win32 platforms.

   - For this reason, \*nix-specific features should either be avoided, or only done if you have ensured the platform is Unix, and the code